davezap/Better-Burning-Barrels/README.md

 to the server log.

-If you use another means to get coordinates that do not give the Y (height) coordinate,	such as iZurvive just set y to 0 but read below.
+If you use another means to get coordinates that do not give the Y (height) coordinate,	such as iZurvive just set y to 0, see DontSnapToGround.

-**NOTE** : Do not place barrels within 1 metre of one another.
-The mod deletes all other barrels within this range for housekeeping purposes.
+**NOTE** : Do not place your regular in game barrels or fireplaces within 1 metre of one ours.
+The mod deletes all others within this range for housekeeping purposes.

 ### DontSnapToGround [0 or 1, 0 by default]
 The default behavior is to snap the y (vertical) position of the barrel	to whatever surface is directly below.
-If you leave DontSnapToGround=0 and specify a Y coordinate BBB will cast a ray from +0.5 metres down to the	next surface and snap the barrel to that, if you set Y=0 BBB will instead cast a ray from 1000 meters above the ground and snap to the first thing it hits.
+If you leave DontSnapToGround=0 (default) and specify a Y coordinate BBB will cast a ray from +0.5m down to the next surface and snap the barrel to that, if you set Y=0 BBB will instead cast a ray from 1000 meters and snap to the first thing it hits (the ground or top of a structure what ever comes first).
+The reason for the +0.5 meters is that tools like VPP that copy the position to clipboard with 'P' key tend to be exactly on the floor inside buildings and barrels can end up snapping to the ground below the floor.

-If you want to force a particular Y coordinate you need to set DontSnapToGround=1.
-For instance where you want floating Barrels or there is some problem with the surface snapping.
+If you want to force a specific Y coordinate you need to set DontSnapToGround=1.
+For instance, where you want floating Barrels or there is some problem with the surface snapping.

 ### LogPlayerProximity [whole meters, 0 is default and disabled]
 Additionally record information about players proximity to this specific barrel.
+This is independent from OnPlayerProximity

 <!-- ----------------------------------------------------------------------- -->
 ## Barrel Specific Options

+These options only relate to barrels and will be ignored by fireplaces.

 ### Open [0 or 1 (default)]
 Sets the initial state of the barrel lid to be Open (1) or Closed (0)